-A Structured Sale enables the seller to defer up to 100% of sale year taxes.
+A Structured Sale enables the seller to defer up to 100% of the sale price from taxes.
 Taxes can be deferred for a few months up to several years.
 A Structured Sale can give the Seller or the owner of the professional service business a lot of flexibility in managing tax payment options

-Selling a professional service company can be a long and complicated process.
+Selling a professional service company often comes with a long and drawn-out process.
 Even with a good exit strategy in place, you will face many hurdles, lots of paperwork, and potential setbacks.

 Here are 12 steps to help you learn more about how to sell a professional service firm and how to make your professional service business more appealing than others on the market.